RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Transfer funds between accounts

-- Transfer 100 USDT from my funding account to the trading account
+- Transfer 100 USDT to the trading account
+- Transfer 100 USDT to the funding account
-- Transfer half of my USDT from the trading account to the funding account
+- Transfer half of my USDT in the trading account to the funding account

 ### Show deposit address